Skip to content

 Why I think Mark wrote a play

-Here I will defend my theory that Mark wrote a play that was performed on a stage, and a narrative text that condensed the play, a text we know as the Gospel of Mark.
-This post supplements the (referenced) discussion in my book, The Two Gospels of Mark: Performance and Text.
-The genre of the…
+Here I will defend my theory that Mark wrote a play that was performed on a stage, and a narrative text that condensed the play.
+This post supplements the case I made in my book, The Two Gospels of Mark: Performance and Text.
+The genre of the Gospel of Mark is still open The Gospel…

 Continue reading